Kaycee074/Small_Office_Prototype_Energyplus_Model/README.md

 **Contents:**

--**SmallOffice_IDF.idf:** This IDF file models a small office building modified for our specific research needs.
-Modifications include reduced window and door sizes to explore their effects on building energy performance and thermal comfort.
+-**SmallOffice_IDF.idf:** The main IDF file for the small office building, adjusted to include different configurations of door and window sizes.

 -**Weather_File.epw:** The weather file used for the simulations, providing environmental conditions that closely mimic the specific geographic location of our study.